 Effect of the learning rate

-The learning rate controls how big of a step for an optimizer to reach the minima of the loss function.
+The learning rate controls how big of a step it takes for an optimizer to reach a minimum of the loss function.
 What does this do to our optimization algorithm?
 Look at these graphs:

 - On the contrary, with a small learning rate (on the left), updates to the weights are small, which will guide the optimizer gradually towards the minima.
 However, the optimizer may take too long to converge or get stuck in a plateau or undesirable local minima;

 - A good learning rate is a tradeoff between the coverage rate and overshooting (in the middle).
-It’s not too small so that our algorithm can converge swiftly, and it’s not too large so that our algorithm won’t jump back and forth without reaching the minima.
+It’s not too small so that our algorithm can converge swiftly, and it’s not too large so that our algorithm won’t jump back and forth without reaching a minimum.

 Although the theoretical principle of finding an appropriate learning rate is straightforward (not too large, not too small), it’s easier said than done!
-To solve this problem, the learning rate schedule is introduced.
+Learning rate scheduling can help solve this problem.

 Learning rate schedules

-A Learning rate schedule is a predefined framework that adjusts the learning rate between epochs or iterations as the training progresses.
-Two of the most common techniques for learning rate schedule are,
+A learning rate schedule is a predefined framework that adjusts the learning rate between epochs or iterations as the training progresses.
+Two of the most common techniques for learning rate scheduling are:

 - Constant learning rate: as the name suggests, we initialize a learning rate and don’t change it during training;